 Covid 19 has upended normal life as we know it.
 Apart from a gigantic impact on the economy as a whole, the pandemic has also put the future of credit unions at risk.
-In this article, we'll be examining the impact of Covid 19 on credit unions, steps to manage the impact, and a quick checklist for credit unions to manage risk in uncertain times.
+In this article, we’ll be examining the impact of Covid 19 on credit unions, steps to manage the impact, and a quick checklist for credit unions to manage risk in uncertain time

 Stay at home orders have resulted in a disruption of local and international economies.
 Loss of assets, income, and unemployment in turn prevent people from being able to pay their loans.
 Decreased liquidity, increasing provision costs, and a decrease in loan portfolio income are just some of the negative impacts of the health crisis on credit unions.
 The resulting institutional stress has led to reduced capital reserves of credit unions.